Category: recipe (Page 1 of 2)

 • Then add in broccoli florets and cook for another 5-10.
 Or if pureeing, add florets at same time, cooking for 10-15 minutes total.

-• You can puree some stock with the white beans to thicken, or add milk, half and half or cream cheese while pureeing as well.
+• You can puree some stock with the white beans to thicken, or add milk, half and half, or cream cheese while pureeing as well.

 head of Broccoli

-Have fun garnishing, we love to sprinkle microgreens on top of our soups!
+Have fun garnishing!
+We love to sprinkle microgreens on top of our soups.
 And make sure that bread is extra toasty!

 For more Very Veggie Soup Recipes, check out my RECIPE page.
-I’m also perfecting a “Broccoli Leaf Soup” recipe – stay tuned for that deeply flavorful and nutrient packed recipe!
+I’m also perfecting a “Broccoli Leaf Soup” recipe—check out this deeply flavorful and nutrient packed recipe!

-This makes excellent leftovers and keeps in the fridge for a few days.
+This healthy broccoli soup recipe makes excellent leftovers and keeps in the fridge for a few days.

 Michelle